konrad-jamrozik/mining-sandboxes-icse2016/README.md

-# mining-sandboxes-icse2016-reproduction
+# mining-sandboxes-icse2016
-A repository containing instructions and data on how to reproduce as faithfully as possible the results from the ICSE 2016 "Mining Sandboxes" paper.
+A repository containing input and output data from the ICSE 2016 "Mining Sandboxes" paper, plus instructions on how to reproduce the results as faithfully as possible.